robomeister/console-acces-vpn/README.md

 ![alt text](images/figure5.jpg)

-## Step 9 - Launch putty
+## Step 9 - Connect to the IBM Cloud Private LAN

 Disconnect any other VPN's you may be connected to.
 Then make sure you are connected to the IBM Cloud VPN:

 ![alt text](images/figure6a.jpg)

-Then open your putty connection:
+## Step 10 - Launch putty

+Open your putty connection.
+Enter your private key password when prompted:

 ![alt text](images/figure6.jpg)

-## Step 10 - Configure the SOCKS proxy on your browser
+## Step 11 - Configure the SOCKS proxy on your browser

 Open up the connection settings on your browser (Firefox has this, but Chrome browsers want to change your system proxy settings.
 I suggest you use Firefox).
 Do the following